One-Way-Path-Communities/codingMethodolgy/owpc-coding-policy-v1.0.10.md

 ### 2.3 Package Development Workflow
 1. Create a package plan by submitting the package requirements and this coding policy to ChatGPT.
-2. Create and checkout a new branch from serverJS to for testing of the new package database and routes.
+2. Create and checkout a new branch from serverJS for testing of the new package database and routes.
 3. Using the test branch, add any databases needed for the new package to the `DATABASES` variable in `serverJS/.env`, then rebuild the Docker containers so the database is available to the code.
 4. Use `packageBuilderJS` to generate the core package files from the plan and coding policy; run each module’s self-test and test the orchestrator.
-5. Use `packageBuilderJS` to generate a generic route for the package and confirm stability via the health check.
+5. Add the new package directory to the docker-compose file to make it accessible by the new route
+6. Use the routeBuilder.mjs script in `packageBuilderJS`to generate a patch file saved in the serverJS directory.
+The patch file will:
+  a.
+Save a new router and its test file using the templates in `packageBuilderJS`
-6. Use `packageBuilderJS` to build the substantive router as defined in the plan, then test it.
+  b.
+Save the new router in the routes folder
-7. After testing is confirmed, merge the new serverJS branch to main and issue versions for both the updated serverJS and the new package.
+  c.
+Save the new test file in the tests folder
+  d.
+Add the new router to the index.mjs file
+6. Test and confirm that the new router is working.

 ---